-Each asset remains approximately 10 days in MongoDB after deletion.
+Each asset remains in MongoDB for approximately 10 days after deletion.
 Hence, the approximate formula for calculating the number of assets can be expressed as follows:

 N = i * (t + 10) + p

-p: Number of assets that are permanently in the system
+p: The number of assets that are permanently in the system.

-t: Max number of days an asset is kept in the system after ingestion
+t: The maximum number of days an asset is kept in the system after ingestion.

-i: Number of assets ingested per day (24h)
+i: The number of assets ingested per day (24 hours).

-N: Total number of assets in the system at any given time.
+N: The total number of assets in the system at any given time.

 Disk space (Megabytes) = N * 0,01